-The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, make Relationships Education compulsory for all pupils receiving primary education and Relationships and Sex Education (RSE) compulsory for all pupils receiving secondary education, from September 2020.
-They also make Health Education compulsory in all schools except independent schools.
+The Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, made Relationships Education compulsory for all pupils receiving primary education and Relationships and Sex Education (RSHE) compulsory for all pupils receiving secondary education, from September 2020.
+They also made Health Education compulsory in all schools except independent schools.
 Personal, Social, Health and Economic Education (PSHE) continues to be compulsory in independent schools.

 At Pinewood we wholeheartedly support the philosophy of relationships education and believe it is best taught as part of PSHE - Personal, Social, Health Education, an integral and compulsory part of our curriculum.
-At Pinewood Infant School we value the importance of relationships education to help and support young people through their physical, emotional and moral development.
+At Pinewood, we value the importance of relationships education to help and support young people through their physical, emotional and moral development.
+We know early education shapes who children may become in the future.
 Today's children are growing up in a complex world, both on and offline.
-We understand that parents and carers are the prime educators for children on these matters but that our role it to complement and reinforce relationships education, preparing them for the opportunities, responsibilities and experiences their futures hold in a digital age.
-We teach Relationships Education in line with our vision and school values which are fundamental to our teaching of Personal, Social, Health and Education (PSHE).
+We understand that parents and carers are the prime educators for children on these matters but that our role is to complement and reinforce relationships education, preparing them for the opportunities, responsibilities and experiences their futures hold in a digital age.
+We teach Relationships Education (RSHE) in line with our vision and school values which are fundamental to our teaching of Personal, Social, Health and Education (PSHE).
+Our Pinewood school values also support our teaching.
 Relationships education is the teaching of characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.